mario-jerkovic/flush-css-chunks-webpack-plugin/README.md

 };
 ```

+- **assetPath** - ***default: null*** By default plugin uses output.publichPath defined in webpack.config to generate
+asset mapping but if you need custom asset path you can use this property
 - **entryOnly** - ***default: false*** By default plugin injects the ```cssHash``` to every ```.js```
 file produced by webpack as this enables hot swap mapping, if set to ```true``` plugin will only inject the mapping
 in the initial ```.js``` bundle (use only for **PRODUCTION**)